High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion: Proposed Method

-where $\lambda$ is a hyper-parameter used to balance the overall rate-distortion, i.e.,larger $\lambda$ for larger rate and better reconstruction quality and vice versa. $\lambda$ is a global hyper-parameter applied to the entire dataset, whereas the uncertainty within one image is neglected in this trade-off.
+where $\lambda$ is a hyper-parameter used to balance the overall rate-distortion, i.e.,larger $\lambda$ for larger rate and better reconstruction quality and vice versa.

+Standard MSE based R-D loss that treats all high-frequency residuals uniformly, lacking an explicit mechanism for content-adaptive bit allocation.
+That may lead the network to sacrifice perceptually critical regions to minimize overall distortion.
 To address this issue, we reconsider the weighted R-D loss with aleatoric uncertainty.
 Let $x_r$ represent the residuals to be compressed, $f(\cdot)$ represents the variational inference in residual compression module, $\delta$ denotes the aleatoric uncertainty estimated in the above subsection.
 This way, the compression model can be formulated as:

-where $\epsilon$ represents the Gaussian distribution with zero-mean and unit-variance, which is assumed for characterizing the likelihood function by:
+where $\epsilon$ represents the Gaussian distribution with zero-mean and unit-variance, assumed for characterizing the likelihood function by:

 Then a negative log likelihood then works out to be the uncertainty weighted distortion term between ${x}_{r}$ and $f(\Tilde{y})$,